 Click here for video and additional information about the Family-to-Family Course.

 Peer-to-Peer is a program for people with a serious mental illness who are interested in establishing and maintaining their wellness and recovery.
 The course was written by Kathryn Cohan McNulty, a person with a psychiatric disability who is also a former provider and manager in the mental health field and a longtime mutual support group member and facilitator.
 Peer-to-Peer consists of nine two-hour units and is taught by a team of trained “Mentors” who are personally experienced at living well with mental illness.
-Click here for video and additional information about the Peer-to-Peer Course.
+Click here for additional information about the Peer-to-Peer Course.

 CIT (Crisis Intervention Team) Training